 Botulinum toxin-A is a prescription-only drug, so has to be supplied by a medical professional who is qualified to prescribe — a doctor, a surgeon, a dentist, or a nurse-prescriber (a qualified nurse who has taken a further course to become a non-medical prescriber) or a pharmacist-prescriber.
 The injections can legally be given by someone working under the supervision of that qualified professional, though the prescriber is the one who takes responsibility for the treatment.

-The makers of Botox, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
+The makers of toxins, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
 Does that mean that the system is watertight?
 Unfortunately not.
 Unscrupulous practitioners find ways around the system.